Why update to Microsoft identity platform (v2.0)?

 openid scope affords your app access to is now restricted.
 The

 openid scope will only allow your app to sign in the user and receive an app-specific identifier for the user.
-If you want to obtain personal data about the user in your app, your app will need to request additional permissions from the user.
-Two new scopes – the
+If you want to get personal data about the user in your app, your app needs to request additional permissions from the user.
+Two new scopes,

-profile scope affords your app access to all other basic information about the user – their name, preferred username, object ID, and so on.
+profilescope affords your app access to all other basic information about the user, such as their name, preferred username, object ID, and so on, in the id_token.

-This allows you to code your app in a minimal-disclosure fashion – you can only ask the user for the set of information that your app requires to do its job.
-For more information on these scopes, see the v2.0 scope reference.
+These scopes allow you to code your app in a minimal-disclosure fashion so you can only ask the user for the set of information that your app needs to do its job.
+For more information on these scopes, see the Microsoft identity platform scope reference.

-There are a few restrictions to be aware of when using v2.0.
+There are a few restrictions to be aware of when using Microsoft identity platform.

-When you build applications that integrate with the Microsoft identity platform, you need to decide whether the v2.0 endpoint and authentication protocols meet your needs.
-The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than v2.0.
-However, v2.0 introduces significant benefits for developers.
+When you build applications that integrate with the Microsoft identity platform, you need to decide whether the Microsoft identity platform endpoint and authentication protocols meet your needs.
+The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than Microsoft identity platform.
+However, Microsoft identity platform introduces significant benefits for developers.

-If you must support personal Microsoft accounts in your application, use v2.0.
-But before you do, be sure that you understand the limitations discussed in this article.
+- If you want or need to support personal Microsoft accounts in your application, or you're writing a new application, use Microsoft identity platform.
+But before you do, make sure you understand the limitations discussed in this article.

-The v2.0 endpoint will evolve to eliminate the restrictions listed here, so that you will only ever need to use the v2.0 endpoint.
-In the meantime, use this article to determine whether the v2.0 endpoint is right for you.
-We will continue to update this article to reflect the current state of the v2.0 endpoint.
-Check back to reevaluate your requirements against v2.0 capabilities.
+The Microsoft identity platform endpoint will evolve to eliminate the restrictions listed here, so that you'll only ever need to use the Microsoft identity platform endpoint.
+In the meantime, use this article to determine whether the Microsoft identity platform endpoint is right for you.
+We'll continue to update this article to reflect the current state of the Microsoft identity platform endpoint.
+Check back to reevaluate your requirements against Microsoft identity platform capabilities.